Beekeeping 101: Quick Guide To Starting A Hive

 - The hive entrance should face a wall, trees, or tall plants.
 Bees tend to like flying up and over something and the act fosters healthy flight patterns.

-- The beehive should be placed near crops, flowering plants, or shrubs which need pollinating.
+- The beehive should be placed near crops, flowering plants, or shrubs which need pollinated.
 Bees seem to be extremely attracted to the color purple and enjoy spending time on lavender.
 They also dive right into buckwheat and seem to consider it a menu favorite.

 - A nearby water source is mandatory.
 Bees prefer standing water to flowing water.
 Bees cannot swim, not the least little bit and drown quite easily if forced to strain to reach into deep water for a drink.
 A bird bath with marbles or rocks is ideal for a bee waterer.
 A very shallow pond with rocks or pieces of stationary wood is also a viable option for providing water to members of the beehive.